matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 To ban the user, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/ban`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-ban) with the user ID of the knocking user in the JSON body.

+Informing the knocking user about the update is the same as rejecting the knock.

 ## Client-Server API